 Instead of separating individual channels, the ‘all traffic’ section feature of the analytics tool combines all the sources directing visitors to your site for a detailed analysis and comparison.

 The ‘All referrals’ channel ignores all the other channels to focus on the number of visitors you’re attracting through referrals.
-What happens is that it lists all the domain names referring visitors to you, how many they are, and loads of other details.
+What happens is that it lists all the domain names referring visitors to you, how many there are, and loads of other details.

 Campaigns are designed to use UTM parameters, attached at the end of your site URL or any other URL that your visitors are expected to click on.